 The type of codec being used in your VoIP phones and other equipment will determine how great the overall quality of your calls are bound to be.
 If call quality is great and bandwidth usage is within limit, you are less likely to worry about codecs in your VoIP infrastructure.

 However, problems with call quality may require intervention from your VoIP provider, who can advise you on what you can do when it comes to upgrading your system.

 The key aim of capacity planning is to ensure that networks are available and reliable enough to transmit signals when needed, while also delivering optimal call quality.
 Capacity planning can be carried out by monitoring network traffic, usage trends and other patterns which can help system administrators gauge fluctuations in resources, so relevant arrangements can be made to facilitate uptime as best as possible.

 How Do You Choose the Best VoIP Codec for Your Business?

 With so many VoIP codecs out there and every business presenting a unique set of needs, determining the most suitable VoIP codecs for your organization ultimately boils down to striking the right balance between adequate call quality, and bandwidth usage.
 Of course, what is defined as ‘adequate’ for one organization may be different for another.
 Which is why it is imperative to discuss your needs as clearly as possible, with your VoIP vendor.

 If you are embarking on the purchase of a brand new VoIP system, you need to have a business assessment done beforehand, which shall serve as a point of reference for prospective vendors.
-Vendors of existing systems need to constantly be on par with the changing needs of your business, and subsequently be quick to suggest relevant solutions in order to keep performance at an optimum level.
+Your comparison of the best VoIP systems needs to constantly be on par with the changing needs of your business, and subsequently be quick to suggest relevant solutions in order to keep performance at an optimum level.